igao94/ChatApp/README.md

 - Deactivating and reactivating user profiles

 ### For Admins
 - Viewing all users, including deactivated ones
+- Default admin credentials for testing:
+  - **Email:** admin@example.com
+  - **Password:** Pa$$w0rd

 ### Messages
 - Inbox and Outbox filtering
 - Cursor pagination for efficient chat history retrieval

+### Tools
+- **Postman Collection** included for all API endpoints to easily test and interact with the API

 ---